-When parents are educated, equipped, and willing to do their own work around racism, they can demonstrate to their children that multiculturalism is an asset to society.
+When parents are equipped and willing to do their own work around educating about racism, they can demonstrate to their children that multiculturalism is an asset to society.
 These conversations are not easy; in fact, parents can expect them to feel awkward or uncomfortable at first, but children who don’t have these conversations often struggle more in adulthood with how to respond to discrimination, racial microaggressions, and interactions with law enforcement.
 Furthermore, children who have been adopted transracially may encounter much more difficulty grappling with racial inequality themselves because their parents cannot fully relate to their experiences around race and racial identity development.
 Nevertheless, parents can rest assured that there are plenty of people and resources to support their family.

 How to Prepare as Parents